 Living in a residence hall is a unique experience.
-It is unlikely, after you leave the halls, that you will ever again find yourself surrounded by approximately 35 floor mates sharing all aspects of a common living space.
+After you leave the halls, it is unlikely that you will ever again find yourself surrounded by approximately 35 floor mates sharing all aspects of a common living space.
 Living in a group setting requires some adjustment in personal habits and attitudes.
 All residents have a role to play in establishing a positive community environment.

 You were assigned a room according to your Housing Community Preference form.
-Your room may be furnished with two of each of the following: bed, mattress, desk, desk chair, closet, chest of drawers, Ethernet connection (one per room), and cable television access (one per room).
+Your room may be furnished with two of each of the following: bed, mattress, desk, desk chair, closet, and chest of drawers.
+Your room will also have an Ethernet connection (one per room) and cable television access (one per room).
 Phone service is available if you choose to activate it.
-With some creativity and a little effort, you can quickly and inexpensively transform your room into “your space,” a “home away from home.”
+With some creativity and a little effort, you can quickly and inexpensively transform your room into “your space.”
 Talk to your Resident Assistant (RA) or other residents for ideas.
-Painting of your room is not permitted.
+You are not permitted to paint your room.

-While there is no cleaning service in your room, each hall is provided with adequate cleaning equipment.
+While there is no cleaning service in your room, each hall is provided with cleaning equipment.
 The University does not carry insurance to cover theft or destruction of personal property.
-An informational brochure regarding insurance is distributed during the summer.
-If you have any questions about insurance, contact the UHDS office in Seal Hall.
+An informational brochure regarding insurance is available during the summer.
+If you have any questions about insurance, contact the University Housing & Dining Services (UHDS) office in Seal Hall.